Share:

 Water and Sewerage

-During routine water sampling, McKinlay Shire Council detected Legionella pneumophila in the drinking water supply in Julia Creek, McKinlay, Kynuna and Nelia.
-A fact sheet has been prepared with the assistance of the Townsville Public Health Unit to assist susceptible people with ways to reduce exposure to Legionella at home.
+Council owns and operates three reticulated water systems at Julia Creek, Kynuna and McKinlay.
+All water is sourced from the Great Artesian Basin but is not disinfected, so there is a risk that the water supply can become contaminated.
+Council water sampling has detected Legionella pneumophilia and a fact sheet has been prepared with the assistance of the Townsville Public Health Unit to assist susceptible people with ways to reduce exposure to Legionella at home.

 Fact Sheet